rdhyee/sublime-evernote/README.md

 The Evernote plugin can be installed using Package Control.
 See the [wiki] for detailed instructions.

+## First use

+> **PLEASE READ**
+>
+> Evernote decided to disable issuing new developer tokens
+> for some users (with no official reasons).
+>This means that the following method may not work for you:
+> the webpage you are redirected to would say developer tokens are disabled.
+> In that case you will have to contact
+> the Evernote customer service/issue a ticket
+> to get developer tokens activated for your account.
+> After they activate you, you can follow the normal procedure
+> to configure the plugin.

+When you first run this package from the command palette, it will launch a browser window with your Evernote developer token.
+Copy the token and paste it into the prompt at the bottom of your Sublime window.
+Sublime will store the authentication data in `Sublime Text 3/Packages/User/Evernote.sublime-settings`.

+If you need to reconfigure the plugin go to `Preferences > Package Settings > Evernote` and select `Reconfigure Authorisation` or go to

+`Command Palette` > `Evernote: Reconfigure`

+> **PLEASE NOTE**
+>
+> The authentication method makes use of the Developer Token which is unique to your account and grants read-write access to your Evernote.
+> This token will be saved in your user settings in the `Evernote.sublime-settings` file so make sure you do not share this publicly!

 # Issues

 You may encounter problems in using the plugin.